Computer ExplorationsUse a CAS to perform the following steps in ... | Channels for Pearson+

 Implicit Differentiation

 Implicit differentiation is a technique used to find the derivative of a function when it is not explicitly solved for one variable in terms of another.
 It involves differentiating both sides of an equation with respect to a variable, typically x, while treating other variables as implicit functions of x.
-This method is essential when dealing with equations where y cannot be easily isolated.
+This method is essential when dealing with equations like x√(1 + 2y) + y = x², where y is not isolated.

 Recommended video: